-Troubleshooting Tips Radio Display Cause Action ACQUIRING Radio requires more than two seconds to produce audio for the selected channel.
-None.
+SIRIUS® troubleshooting tips Radio Display Condition Possible Action Acquiring Radio requires more than two seconds to produce audio for the selected channel.
+No action required.
 This message should disappear shortly.
-Sat Fault/SIRIUS System Failure Internal module or system failure present.
-If this message does not clear shortly, or with an igni- tion key cycle, your receiver may have a fault.
+Sat Fault/SIRIUS® system failure Internal module or system failure present.
+If this message does not clear shortly, or with an ignition key cycle, your receiver may have a fault.
 See your authorized dealer for service.

-Invalid Channel Channel no longer available.
+SIRIUS® troubleshooting tips Radio Display Condition Possible Action Invalid Channel Channel no longer available.
 Tune to another channel or choose another preset.
 Unsubscribed Channel Subscription not available for this channel.
-Contact SIRIUS at 1-888- 539-7474 to subscribe to the channel, or tune to another channel.
-No Signal Loss of signal from the SIRIUS satellite or SIRIUS tower to the vehicle antenna.
+Contact SIRIUS® at 1-888-539-7474 to subscribe to the channel, or tune to another channel.
+No Signal Loss of signal from the SIRIUS® satellite or SIRIUS® tower to the vehicle antenna.
 The signal is currently being blocked.
 When you move into an open area, the signal should return.
 Updating Update of channel programming in progress.
-None.
+No action required.
 The process may take up to three minutes.
-Call SIRIUS 1-888-539-7474 Satellite service has been deactivated by SIRIUS satellite radio.
-Contact SIRIUS at 1-888- 539-7474 to reactivate or resolve subscription issues.
+Call SIRIUS® 1-888-539-7474 Satellite service has been deactivated by SIRIUS® Satellite Radio.
+Call SIRIUS® at 1-888-539-7474 to reactivate or resolve subscription issues.
 No Channels Available All the channels in the selected category are skipped or locked.
-Using the channel guide, unlock or unskip the chan- nels.
-Subscription Updated SIRIUS has updated the channels available for your vehicle.
-None.
+Using the channel guide, unlock or unskip the channels.
+Subscription Updated SIRIUS® has updated the channels available for your vehicle.
+No action required.